 What Types of Poor Road Conditions Lead to Accidents?

 When New York’s roads and highways do not receive the maintenance they need to remain functional, they can suffer from signs of damage, such as potholes and cracks.
-The worse these flaws in the road’s structure become, the more likely they are to cause accidents.
+The worse these flaws in the road’s structure become, the more likely they cause accidents.
 When truck drivers hit a pothole or a large crack in the road, they can easily lose control or blow out a tire, causing them to collide with another vehicle.
 This loss of control could also cause a truck to roll over smaller cars.
 Alternatively, the collision might occur when the trucker swerves to avoid the damaged area.

 Most New Yorkers are adept at navigating snowy and icy roads.
 However, many truckers are native to parts of the country whose highways do not often have freezing conditions.
 Commercial trucks’ heavy cargo loads require at least twice as much space as a passenger vehicle needs to come to a full stop, and inexperienced truck drivers might not realize that this distance grows exponentially on an icy roadway.
 Furthermore, the inability to manage limited visibility in a snowstorm can easily lead to rear-end collisions with devastating consequences.